Venezuela: Government and politics

-Two major blocs of political parties are in Venezuela: the incumbent leftist bloc United Socialist Party of Venezuela (PSUV), its major allies Fatherland for All (PPT) and the Communist Party of Venezuela (PCV), and the opposition bloc grouped into the electoral coalition Mesa de la Unidad Democrática.
+Two major blocs of political parties are in Venezuela; the incumbent leftist bloc United Socialist Party of Venezuela (PSUV), its major allies Fatherland for All (PPT) and the Communist Party of Venezuela (PCV), and the opposition bloc grouped into the electoral coalition Mesa de la Unidad Democrática.
 This includes A New Era (UNT) together with allied parties Project Venezuela, Justice First, Movement for Socialism (MAS) and others.

 The Venezuelan president is elected by a vote, with direct and universal suffrage, and is both head of state and head of government.
 The term of office is six years.
 As of February 2009, a president may be re-elected an unlimited number of times.
-The president appoints the vice president and decides the size and composition of the cabinet and makes appointments to it with the involvement of the legislature.
-The president can ask the legislature to reconsider portions of laws he finds objectionable, but a simple parliamentary majority can override these objections.
+The president appoints the vice president, decides the size and composition of the cabinet, and makes appointments to it with the involvement of the legislature.
+The president can ask the legislature to reconsider portions of laws they find objectionable, but a simple parliamentary majority can override these objections.
 The president may ask the National Assembly to pass an enabling act granting the ability to rule by decree in specified policy areas.
 This requires a two-thirds majority in the Assembly.
 Since 1959, six Venezuelan presidents have been granted such powers.

 The unicameral Venezuelan parliament is the Asamblea Nacional ("National Assembly").
-The number of members is variable – each state and the Capital district elect three representatives, plus the result of dividing the state population by 1.1% of the population of the country.
+The number of members is variable – each state and the Capital district elect three representatives, plus the result of dividing the state's population by 1.1% of the country's population.
 Three seats are reserved for representatives of Venezuela's Indigenous peoples.
-For the 2011–2016 period the number of seats is 165.
+For the 2011–2016 period, the number of seats is 165.
 All deputies serve five-year terms.

-The voting age in Venezuela is 18.
-Voting is not compulsory.